 Our use of Adjusted EBITDA has limitations as an analytical tool, and this measure should not be considered in isolation or as a substitute for an analysis of our results as reported under GAAP, as the excluded items may have significant effects on our operating results and financial condition.
 Additionally, our measure of Adjusted EBITDA may differ from other companies' measure of Adjusted EBITDA.
 When evaluating our performance, Adjusted EBITDA should be considered with other financial performance measures, including various cash flow metrics, net income and other GAAP results.
 In the future, we may disclose different non-GAAP financial measures in order to help our investors and others more meaningfully evaluate and compare our future results of operations to our previously reported results of operations.

 We prepare and publicly release quarterly unaudited financial statements prepared in accordance with GAAP.
-The following table shows our reconciliation of Net Income to Adjusted EBITDA for the quarters and nine months ended September 30, 2016 and 2015, respectively:
+The following table shows our reconciliation of Net Income to Adjusted EBITDA for the quarters ended March 31, 2017 and 2016, respectively: